sophienyaa/NodeRenogy/README.md

 |--loglevel|-l|NODERENOGY_LOGLEVEL|Sets the logging level, useful for debugging|-l trace|
 |--help|-h||Show help ||
 |--version|||Show version number|  |

+If you don't specify a MQTT broker, it will simply print the results to the console, this is useful for testing.

 ### Running as a service